 1 Breakfast

-On day two, we'll pick you up from your hotel and take you directly to some of Iceland's most well-known sights.
-We begin at the Þingvellir National Park, a UNESCO World Heritage Site, and take in its geological, historical, and cultural significance.
-The ancient Icelandic Parliament, known as Aling, was established here in the year 930 CE.
-The oldest democratic parliament still in existence today is this one.
-The tectonic plate boundary between the Eurasian and North American continents, Þingvellir , is directly traversed by the Mid-Atlantic Ridge.
+On day two, you get picked up from your hotel and head directly to some of Iceland's most famous sights.
+Begin at Þingvellir National Park, a UNESCO World Heritage Site, where you take in its geological, historical, and cultural significance.
+This is where the ancient Icelandic Parliament, known as Althing, was established in the year 930 CE—the oldest democratic parliament still in existence today. Þingvellir sits directly on the Mid-Atlantic Ridge, marking the tectonic plate boundary between the Eurasian and North American continents.

-Experience the breathtaking Mrdalsjökull Glacier, home to the infamous Katla Volcano, along the journey.
-There are several spitfire mountains nearby besides Mt.
-Katla.
-You will also view Eyjafjalljökull, her notorious neighbor.
+Experience the breathtaking Myrdalsjokull Glacier, home to the infamous Katla Volcano, along the journey.
+Several other volcanic mountains surround the area, including the notorious Eyjafjalljokull.

 The minimum age requirement for a Glacier Hike is eight years old.

-The peaceful landscapes and iconic nature of North Iceland are the focus of day 5.
-We journey from Egilsstair across untamed terrain to Mörudalur, Iceland's highest inhabited farm at 469 meters (1,539 feet) above sea level.
-The tallest coffee shop in the nation is located on this farm.
-The most potent waterfall in Europe, Dettifoss Waterfall, is our first natural stop.
-The strong, raging waters will astound you as yet another illustration of Iceland's fierce beauty.
+The peaceful landscapes and iconic nature of North Iceland take center stage on day five.
+Travel from Egilsstaoir across rugged terrain to Morudalur, Iceland's highest inhabited farm at 469 meters (1,539 feet) above sea level.
+This farm is also home to the tallest coffee shop in the country.

 On day six, you visit Dalvik, a renowned fishing community.
 The village features an active harbor and breathtaking views of Hrsey Island and Eyjafjörur.